microsoft/botframework-solutions/docs/site/_docs/tutorials/customize-assistant/4_edit_your_cognitive_models.md

     Run the following command from within  Powershell (pwsh.exe) within your **project directory**.

     ```shell
-        .\Deployment\Scripts\update_cognitive_models.ps1 -RemoteToLocal
+        ./Deployment/Scripts/update_cognitive_models.ps1 -RemoteToLocal
     ```

-5. Update the `Dialogs\MainDialog.cs` file to include the corresponding Dispatch intent for your new QnA source following the existing examples provided.
+5. Update the `Dialogs/MainDialog.cs` file to include the corresponding Dispatch intent for your new QnA source following the existing examples provided.

 You can now leverage multiple QnA sources as a part of your assistant's knowledge.